What Does God Want From Humans? A Comparative Look at Judaism, Christianity, and Islam

 FAQs

-Does God want humans to be happy?
+Does God want humans to be perfect?

-Does God want obedience or love?
+Does God want exclusive devotion?

 0 Community answers